-The Boston College English Department administers the awarding of several important University Prizes each spring.
-Some of these prizes require students to submit writing (in various genres) in order to be considered.
-Other prizes go to the best creative writing published during an academic year in a campus publication.
+The Boston College English Department administers the awarding of several important University Awards each spring.
+Some of these awards require students to submit writing (in various genres) in order to be considered.
+Other awards go to the best creative writing published during an academic year in a campus publication.
 Still others require nomination by a faculty member.
-There is a prize for freshman writing and a prize for the best essay or piece of literary journalism on American Literature and Culture.
-Additionally, there are several creative writing prizes, and a prize for Outstanding Senior English Major.
-Each prize is judged by a three-person committee comprised of full time English Department faculty.
+There is an award for freshman writing and an award for the best essay or piece of literary journalism on American Literature and Culture.
+Additionally, there are several creative writing awards, and an award for Outstanding Senior English Major.
+Each award is judged by a three-person committee comprised of full time English Department faculty.
 These committee members serve anonymously.

-The deadline for 2014-15 prize submissions is the last day of March, no later than 4:00 p.m.
-Professor Elizabeth Graver is Chair of the Prize Committees.
-Instructions on how to submit your prize application or nomination are below.
+The deadline for 2014-15 award submissions is the last day of March, no later than 4:00 p.m.
+Professor Elizabeth Graver is Chair of the Award Committees.

 Application not required for the following awards

 - Cardinal Cushing Award – cash award given annually to undergraduates who produce the best work in fiction published in BC undergraduate publications (Stylus, Laughing Medusa, Naked Singularlity, Witness, or other new BC publications).

 - Bishop Kelleher Award – cash award given annually to undergraduates who produce the best work in poetry published in BC undergraduate publications (Stylus, Laughing Medusa, Naked Singularlity, Witness, or other new BC publications).